rdappel/courses/pages/version-control-essentials/pull-requests.md

     </div>
 </details>

-For this exercise, you will create a pull request for a project:
+For this exercise, you will create a pull request for the following project:

 1. Visit the [VCE Contribute](https://github.com/fvtc/vce-contribute) repository.